1–2 hours of credit

 January Term internships (2 credits) require full-time involvement for a minimum of three weeks during January.
 The experience fulfills the JII (study away) general education requirement.
 Regular semester internships require at least 40 interning hours for 1 credit, in a minimum of one three-hour block of time per week during the semester (three hours/week of actual observation; travel time to and from the site of internship is not included).
 Note: Bio 380 credits do not apply toward the biology major.
 Summer internships will be negotiated individually, but in general, a shorter period of full-time observation (e.g., two weeks) is recommended over a longer period of observational “blocks.”
 The students are expected to abide by all the codes and ethics of the particular profession they are observing and to conduct themselves as mature individuals.
 Supervisors have discretion to implement policies appropriate to their place of employment and profession.

-Prerequisites: 12 credit hours in biology (including Bio 151 and 152) at Luther and approval of the Biology Department
+Prerequisites: In general, 12 credit hours in biology (including Bio 151 & 152) and approval of the Biology Department.
+With departmental consent, applicants may be able to substitute other science coursework for portions of the 12 credit biology requirement.

 Specific requirements for this course include: